Spatial-Information-QLD/cam-etl/README.md

 ## Getting started

+The notes below is to get an instance of GraphDB running with the output of the ETL data loaded and a simple web application querying GraphDB.
+For instructions on running the ETL, see [etl-notes.md](etl-notes.md).

 With Docker Desktop running with at least 8 GB of memory allocated, start GraphDB.

 Note that the following commands prefixed with `task` requires the [Taskfile CLI tool installed](https://taskfile.dev/installation/).